 Apple introduced the original iPhone back in 2007, instantly obsoleting every other smartphone on the planet in every way that mattered.
 Over the next two years, with the iPhone 3G and iPhone 3GS, Apple increased functionality while simultaneously lowering price, taking the smartphone fully out of the niche and making it mainstream.
 The iPhone 4 and iPhone 4S continued that evolution, bringing support for broader carriers and faster speeds, better displays and new, natural language interfaces.
-The iPhone 5 took manufacturing to new levels and the screen to new heights, but most importantly it set the stage for what's coming next - iOS 7, the iPhone 5s and iPhone 5c, and more.
+The iPhone 5 took manufacturing to new levels and the screen to new heights, but most importantly it set the stage for what's coming next — iOS 8, the iPhone 6, the iWatch, and more.
 Before we embark on that brave new future, however, we're going to take a look back.
 This is the story of Apple's revolutionary phone.
 Of Steve Jobs' phone.
 Of the iPhone.
 And for many of us, our phone.

 History of iPhone: Apple reinvents the phone

 On January 9, 2007 the late Steve Jobs put sneaker to Macworld stage to give one of the most incredible keynote presentations of his life - a life filled with incredible keynotes - and in the history of consumer electronics.
 There, he said he would be introducing a wide-screen iPod with touch controls, a revolutionary mobile phone, and a breakthrough internet device.
 But it wasn't three products.
 It was one product.
 We got it.
 It was the iPhone.